 Address: 3 Pl. du Château, 67000 Strasbourg, France

 The building of the museum’s collections began in 1931.
-Opening was delayed thanks to the Second World War, and was finally opened to the public in the 1950s.
+The opening was delayed thanks to the Second World War and was finally opened to the public in the 1950s.
 It mainly focuses on the early Middle Ages Rhine art.
-Architectural fragments, sculptures and a collection of original glass windows are other famous parts of the Museum’s draw.
+Architectural fragments, sculptures, and a collection of original glass windows are other famous parts of the Museum’s drawing.

-Take your family to visit the Museum Œuvre Notre-Dame with its stately courtyards, rich interior decorations and gothic style gardens.
+Take your family to the Museum Œuvre Notre-Dame with its stately courtyards, rich interior decorations, and gothic-style gardens.
 The museum is open Tuesdays through Sundays.

-If you are traveling by taxi or driving yourself, it will take you roughly 8 minutes to get to the museum from the city center.
-You could also opt to walk and still get there in under an hour.
+If you are traveling by taxi or driving, it will take roughly 8 minutes to get to the museum from the city center.
+You could also walk and still get there in under an hour.

-A visit goes to a good cause too, as all the proceeds from the museum tours are used in the restoration of the Cathédrale Notre Dame de Strasbourg.
+A visit goes to a good cause, too, as all the proceeds from the museum tours are used to restore the Cathédrale Notre Dame de Strasbourg.